digitalocean/container-blueprints/DOKS-hardening/snyk.md

 Is Snyk free ?

-Yes, the tooling is free, except [Snyk API](https://support.snyk.io/hc/en-us/categories/360000665657-Snyk-API) and some advanced features from the cloud portal (such as advanced reporting).
+Yes, the tooling is free, except [Snyk API](https://support.snyk.io/hc/en-us/categories/360000665657-Snyk-API) and some advanced features from the web UI (such as advanced reporting).
 There is also a limitation on the number of tests you can perform per month.

 See [pricing plans](https://snyk.io/plans/) for more information.

 Is Snyk open source ?

 Yes, the tooling and Snyk CLI for sure is.
 You can visit the [Snyk GitHub home page](https://github.com/snyk) to find more details about each component implementation.
 The cloud portal and all paid features such as the rest API implementation is not open source.

+Another important set of concepts that is Snyk is using are [Targets](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects#targets) and [Projects](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects#projects).

+Targets represent an external resource Snyk has scanned through an integration, the CLI, UI or API.
+Example targets are a SCM repository, a Kubernetes workload, etc.

+Projects on the other hand, define the items Snyk scans at a given Target.
+A project includes:

+- A scannable item external to Snyk.
+- Configuration to define how to run that scan.

+You can read more about Snyk core concepts [here](https://docs.snyk.io/introducing-snyk/snyks-core-concepts).

 In this guide you will use [Snyk CLI](https://docs.snyk.io/snyk-cli) to perform risk analysis for your Kubernetes applications supply chain (container images, Kubernetes YAML manifests).
 Then, you will learn how to take the appropriate action to remediate the situation.
 Finally, you will learn how to integrate Snyk in a CI/CD pipeline to scan for vulnerabilities in the early stages of development.